JuanPitanga/kotlin-web-site/docs/topics/typecasts.md

 }
 ```

-Note that smart casts work only when the compiler can guarantee that the variable won't change between the check and its usage.
+> Note that smart casts work only when the compiler can guarantee that the variable won't change between the check and its usage.
+>
+{type="warning"}

-More specifically, smart casts can be used in the following conditions:
+Smart casts can be used in the following conditions:

 <table header-style="none">
         <tr>